Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Your ride in Andalusia starts with an easy warm-up loop.
-You will cross the Genil River as you exit town.
-From there, you will see the fertile plain of the Guadalquivir River and pass a typical Andalusian farm called a cortijo.
-If you choose to ride after lunch on your own, you can cycle out of town toward the foothills of Sierra Morena, looping back down to the Guadalquivir River valley.
+Your Andalusian cycling adventure begins with an easy warm-up loop.
+As you exit town, you’ll cross the Genil River and take in views of the fertile Guadalquivir River plain.
+Along the way, you’ll pass a traditional Andalusian farm, known as a cortijo.
+If you choose to ride again after lunch on your own, you can cycle toward the foothills of the Sierra Morena, looping back down to the Guadalquivir River valley.

 Cumulative Distance Range: 13 – 40 km (8 – 25 miles)